RejectModderss/Personal-Website/README.md

 # Install

 First, clone the file with the following command.
 Then apply the [component](https://github.com/ardacarofficial/links-website/wiki/Component-Settings "component") and [design](https://github.com/ardacarofficial/links-website/wiki/Design-Settings "design") settings.
 You can check the [wiki](https://github.com/ardacarofficial/links-website/wiki "wiki") for help.
+Thanks to ardacarofficial for the original repo!

 ```sh
 git clone https://github.com/RejectModderss/Personal-Website.git